1. Regulation of emotion and mood¶

 - increased emotion regulation problems.

-Working memory indicators and emotion regulation scores measured by parents (not teachers) correlated poorly.
+Working memory indicators and emotion regulation scores measured by parents (not teachers) correlated only slightly.

-There was no correlation between class membership and comorbid diagnoses, age, gender, or verbal IQ.
+There was no correlation between class and comorbid diagnoses, age, gender or verbal IQ.

-4. Correlation of emotional dysregulation with hyperactivity and inattention¶
+5. Correlation of emotional dysregulation with hyperactivity and inattention

-One study found a relationship between hyperactivity/impulsivity and emotional dysregulation, but not between inattention and emotional dysregulation.
+One study found a link between hyperactivity/impulsivity and emotional dysregulation, but not between inattention and emotional dysregulation.19

-In contrast, another study found that emotional dysregulation seemed to correlate more with inattention than with hyperactivity/impulsivity.
-Higher inattention correlated here with
+In contrast, another study found that emotional dysregulation seems to correlate more with inattention than with hyperactivity/impulsivity.21 Higher inattention correlated here with

-- Decreased emotional clarity, which increased difficulties in interpersonal relationships
+- Reduced emotional clarity, which increased difficulties in interpersonal relationships

-- Lower access to emotion regulation strategies, which increased symptom burden
+- Less access to emotion regulation strategies, which increased the symptom burden

-5. Correlation of emotional dysregulation with fractional brain white matter anisotropy¶
+6. Correlation of emotional dysregulation with fractional anisotropy of the white matter of the brain

-The fractional anisotropy of 19 lanes of white matter associated with
+The fractional anisotropy of 19 white matter lanes labeled with

 - Affective-processing